cakephp/docs/en/models/retrieving-your-data.rst

             )
     )

-The order results appear can be changed as it is influence by the order of processing.
+The order results appear can be changed as it is influenced by the order of processing.
 For example, if ``'order' => 'name ASC'`` is passed in the params to ``find('threaded')``, the results will appear in name order.
 Likewise any order can be used, there is no